Blueicaro/codewars/README.md

 To practice these new languages, I signed up for "CodeWars", where you can do many exercises of many different types in many languages.

-Reviewing the available languages, Free Pascal wasn't there, so I decided to create this repository where I'll put the exercises I do in other languages, as well as their version in free pascal.
+So I decided to create this repository where I'll put the exercises I do in other languages, as well as their version in free pascal.

 The motivation to write the exercises also in free pascal is just for fun